The Integrative Psychiatry Program

 Do I have to listen to lectures in a specific order?

-While not a requirement, it is recommended that Fellows proceed through core Fellowship courses in the order that corresponds to monthly syllabus and schedules for their specific Winter or Summer Cohort program.
+While not a requirement, it is recommended that Fellows proceed through core Fellowship courses in the order that corresponds to the monthly syllabus and schedules for their specific Winter or Summer Cohort program.
 Each cohort follows a slightly different schedule, so please refer to your syllabus for your cohort’s monthly curriculum.

 Are there any required components of the program?